WinnieJiangHW/Carry-lookahead_RNN/README.md

 ### Repository Structure

-The repository consists of experiment code, results and trained models.
+The repository consists of experiment code, results and pre-trained models.

 The code is in the [Benchmarks](https://github.com/WinnieJiangHW/TCN_VRN/tree/main/Benchmarks) directory and contains the benchmarks to the following tasks: